descope/react-sdk/README.md

 - Clone this repository
 - Navigate to repository directory
 - Run `npm i`
-- Create a `.env` file and add the following parameters:
+- Create a `.env` file with the following variables (or alternatively export them manually):

 ```env
 // .env